sanskrit/raw_etexts_english/blogs/manasataramgini/2006-01-17_the-vighnas.md

 The vairis were beaten but seem to have despatched a deadly prayoga at us.
-Dec 15 2003: R warns us that the worst is yet to come, she sights magician K of theEconomics department.
+Dec 15 2003: R warns us that the worst is yet to come, she sights magician K of the Economics department.
 K joins forces with the deva hill aris to lay a deadlier trap.
 Nov 23 2004: The khANDava war is imminent
 Nov 23 2004: We get all military preparation in place